MadisonJMyers/Using-the-Apache-SystemML-API-on-a-Spark-Shell-/README.md

 ## Now let's get going on our learning.
 First step: assumptions for SystemML.

 ### Have Java, Scala, wget and Spark installed on your computer.
+(One by one, copy and paste each line into your terminal and push enter.)

 brew tap caskroom/cask
 brew install Caskroom/cask/java